Value assessments for fund managers

 As of September 2019, the FCA will require fund managers to assess and report on value.
-Although some guidelines have been set, these are ‘non-exhaustive’ and our experience is that asset managers are struggling to devise a meaningful framework which is a sensible approach to tackle this core question, without getting bogged down in the weeds.
+Although some guidelines have been set, these are ‘non-exhaustive’.

-We can work with asset managers in three ways to help
+We can work with asset managers in several ways to help

-- Insights Deck – See the insights we uncovered from quantitative and qualitative investors and the framework we developed in early 2019.
-Use this to supplement existing project work on reporting, assessing and improving value
+- Insights Deck – Quantitative and qualitative investor research – what do consumers think about value?
+Use this to supplement existing project work on reporting, assessing and improving value.

 - Ongoing value testing – Our new quarterly Customer Value Tracker will provide external insights on what your customers think.
 With over 1,000 end investors, we will check in on the major component parts of value and play back how you are doing as a standalone fund manager and compared to peers.